EU aviation fuel taxation: International agreements on aviation fuel tax

-Criticism of kerosene tax exemptions
+Criticism of tax exemptions

-Environmental organisations are increasingly criticising the continuing tax exemption in view of the negative environmental impact of aviation.

-The German Environment Agency emphasises that a lack of kerosene taxation reduces incentives to airlines to use more fuel-efficient aircraft.
-For this reason, the governmental organisation classifies the missing kerosene tax as environmentally harmful subsidy, which in 2012 alone amounted to 7.083 billion euros in Germany.
-This sum corresponds to the tax loss due to the exemption of civil aviation from the energy tax.
-According to Greenpeace, air traffic in Switzerland is subsidised with CHF 1.7 billion annually because airlines do not pay fuel taxes.
+Environmental organisations have criticised the continuing tax exemption of aviation fuel in view of the negative environmental impact of aviation.
+The German Environment Agency emphasises that a lack of aviation kerosene taxation reduces incentives to airlines to use more fuel-efficient aircraft.
+For this reason, the governmental organisation classifies the missing kerosene tax as environmentally harmful subsidy, which in 2012 amounted to 7.083 billion euros in Germany.
+The Verkehrsclub Deutschland (Traffic Club Germany) also considers the lack of an aviation fuel tax as an effective subsidy.
+They state that an air passenger tax is a step in the right direction, but the taxation of aviation kerosene is still necessary.
+This view is shared by Greenpeace, who state that air traffic in Switzerland (not a member of the European Union) is subsidised relative to other forms of transport with CHF 1.7 billion annually because airlines do not pay fuel taxes.

 Critics of the lack of kerosene taxation point not only to global warming due to carbon dioxide emissions, but also to other aviation emissions such as nitrogen oxide, particulate pollution, water vapor and contrail formation.
 Since the exhaust gases are emitted at high altitudes, the effects are serious.
 These other pollutants increase the damage caused by aviation in the atmosphere by a factor of two to four, as the German non-profit organisation Atmosfair has calculated.

-The introduction of a state tax on turbine fuel is being supported by environmental protection and transport associations and European railway companies either at national or European level with reference to an improved fair competition between modes of transportation and a consistent pricing of environmental externalities in the tariffs of air traffic.
-Environmental organisations like the Verkehrsclub Deutschland see an air passenger tax as a step in the right direction to remove the significant distortions of competition, but the goal must still be the taxation of kerosene.
+The introduction of a state tax on turbine fuel is supported by environmental protection and transport associations and European railway companies either at national or European level with reference to an improved fair competition between modes of transportation and a consistent pricing of environmental externalities in the tariffs of air traffic.